12 Free Online Music Games for Kids Without Login (No Adobe Flash!)

 The main reason why games that don’t require logins are preferred is convenience.
 A kid does not need to sign up and can quickly start playing after the game’s page is loaded.
 This is particularly useful if you are planning to run these as music games over online classes.

 In addition, all these games are free.
-Anyone can play them and if the child does not like one, another one can be loaded.
+Anyone can play the games and if the child does not like one, another one can be loaded.

-This list features different music games for kids that can help them increase their learning skills and accelerate brain development.
-They range in difficulty from really simple to complex so the child can choose something that is completely comfortable.
+These games range in difficulty from really simple to complex so the child can choose something that is completely comfortable.